mpd889/tp-opportunityfest/pages/Job Seeker.md

 - ##### **Customise your resume and prepare for your interview.** Highlight relevent skills and achievement that would be suitable for the job opportunity.

-- ##### **Be confident that Polytechnic graduates are valued!** Based on the latest Graduate Employment Survey, the median gross monthly salary for polytechnic graduates is $2,500.
+- ##### **Be confident that Polytechnic graduates are valued!** Check out the average starting salary of poly graduates from the Graduate Employment Survey here.

 - ##### **Continue learning.** Ensure your skills remain relevant.
 Continue to upskill and reskill even as you gain work experience.